AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/remediation_pipeline/README.md

 🔹 Q5: How are custom compliance rules defined?

-✅ Developers can define custom rules as JSON logic expressions or SQL-like policy queries.
+✅ Developers can define custom rules as JSON logic expressions.
 The UI supports uploading and managing custom rule sets.

 🔐 6.3 Compliance & Security FAQs 🔐🔐🔐🔐🔐🔐🔐🔐🔐🔐